AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

     ...
     @EventHandler
     public void on(MyEvent event, ReplayStatus replayStatus) {
-                // we can wire a ReplayStatus here so we can see whether this
+                // We can wire a ReplayStatus here so we can see whether this
                 //  event is delivered to our handler as a 'REGULAR' event or
                 // 'REPLAY' event
-        // do event handling
+        // Perform event handling
     }

-    @AllowReplay(false) // it is possible to prevent some handlers
-                        // from being replayed
     @EventHandler
+    @DisallowReplay // It is possible to prevent some handlers
+                            //  From being replayed
     public void on(MyOtherEvent event) {
-        // perform some side effect introducing functionality,
+        // Perform some side effect introducing functionality,
         //  like sending an e-mail, which we do not want to be replayed }

     @ResetHandler
     public void onReset() { // will be called before replay starts
-        // do pre-reset logic, like clearing out the Projection table for a
+        // Do pre-reset logic, like clearing out the Projection table for a
         //  clean slate
     }
     ...
 }